Don't Call a Plumber! Discover How to Address Common Plumbing Issues Yourself

 When should I call a professional plumber?

-You should contact a licensed plumber for plumbing problems of a serious nature that require special equipment and knowledge.
+You should call a professional plumber for plumbing problems of a serious nature that require specialized equipment and expertise.

 Tags: DIY, Plumbing Categories: Plumber